sodexx7/RealWorldGasOptimization/synthetix/GasOptimizationList.md

 1. **Deployment gas cost vs Runtime gas cost**
     * For the StakingRewards contract's main goal is user will frequently interacting with this contract, So should put more attention on running time Optimization.
 Now using the defalue setting `runs: 200 `.
 So can improve this number to save more gas while user interacting with this contract.
 Reference:[smart-contract-creation-cost](https://www.rareskills.io/post/smart-contract-creation-cost)

-2. All error string changed to the custom error type meanwhile SafeERC20 using latest version v5.0.0.
+2. All error string were changed to the custom error type meanwhile SafeERC20 using latest version v5.0.0.
     * memory just using 32 bytes, TODO when add param ？？？ ** comparing customError, seems sometimes its's more readable for using long error message.
     ```